I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 So, Florida has recruited people into a python-hunting program.
 This is not a career opportunity for everyone.
 The climate of the region is very hot and humid, there’s an abundance of biting insects, sawgrass has razor-sharp leaves, and some of the trees are poisonous.
 Then, of course, there are Burmese pythons and alligators.

 Just as with Burmese pythons, irresponsible pet owners can be blamed for the invasion of green iguanas.
-They are native to Central and South America, and thery did not walk to Florida.
+They are native to Central and South America, and they did not walk to Florida.
 They're also not always green.
-Fully grown males can measure 5 feet and weigh 17 pounds.
+Fully grown males can measure five feet and weigh 17 pounds.
 They chow their way through native vegetation, and their burrowing habits are a major concern.

 Joseph Wasilewski is a wildlife expert at the University of Florida.
 He told ABC News that “They will destroy agriculture, undermine roads, cause electrical transformers to fail, they can transmit salmonella, and can be an FAA safety hazard.”

 For this and other reasons, the Florida Fish and Wildlife Conservation Commission has put a target on the lizards’ back.
 In a statement, “The (commission) encourages homeowners to kill green iguanas on their own property whenever possible.
 Iguanas can also be killed year-round and without a permit on 22 public lands in south Florida.”

 The use of guns in the cull is fine.
 What could possibly go wrong?
 Well, just what you’d expect in a place sometimes referred to as Flori-Duh.

 In July 2019, a young man doing pool maintenance in Boca Ratan was shot in the leg by an iguana hunter.
 Fortunately, the weaponry involved was only a pellet gun, but it seems inevitable that heavier artillery will come into play tragically at some time.